-During the three months ended March 31, 2009 and as a result of the in-process liquidation of MCWR I which began on January 14, 2009, we assumed mortgage loans of \$17.0 million and \$42.1 million with ten-year terms and interest rates of 6.13% and 6.38%, respectively.
+In conjunction with properties distributed to us as part of the in-process liquidation of MCWR I, which began on January 14, 2009, we assumed mortgage loans with carrying values of \$17.0 million and \$42.1 million with ten-year terms and interest rates of 6.13% and 6.38%, respectively.

-On March 5, 2008, we entered into a Credit Agreement with Wells Fargo Bank and a group of other banks to provide us with a \$341.5 million, three-year term loan facility (the "Term Facility").
+On March 5, 2008, we entered into a Credit Agreement with Wells Fargo Bank and a group of other banks to provide us with a \$341.5 million, three-year term loan facility (the "Term Facility") maturing in February 2011.
 The Term Facility includes a term loan amount of \$227.7 million plus a \$113.8 million revolving credit facility that is accessible at our discretion.
-The term loan has a variable interest rate equal to LIBOR plus 105 basis points which was 2.36% and 3.30% at March 31, 2009 and December 31, 2008, respectively, and the revolving portion has a variable interest rate equal to LIBOR plus 90 basis points.
-The proceeds from the funding of the Term Facility were used to reduce the balance on the unsecured line of credit (the "Line").
-The balance on the term loan was \$227.7 million at March 31, 2009 and December 31, 2008.
+The term loan has a variable interest rate equal to LIBOR plus 105 basis points which was 1.43% and 3.30% at June 30, 2009 and December 31, 2008, respectively, and the revolving portion has a variable interest rate equal to LIBOR plus 90 basis points.
+The proceeds from the funding of the Term Facility were used to reduce the balance on the Line.
+The balance on the Term Facility was \$227.7 million at June 30, 2009 and December 31, 2008.
+There was no balance on the revolving credit facility at June 30, 2009 or December 31, 2008.

 We have a loan agreement under the Line with a commitment of \$600.0 million and the right to expand the Line by an additional \$150.0 million subject to additional lender syndication.
-The Line has a four-year term with a one-year extension at our option and a current interest rate of LIBOR plus 40 basis points subject to maintaining our corporate credit and senior unsecured ratings at BBB+.
-Contractual interest rates were .96% and 1.34% at March 31, 2009 and December 31, 2008, respectively, based on LIBOR plus 40 basis points.
-The balance on the Line was \$140.0 million and \$70.0 million at March 31, 2009 and December 31, 2008, respectively.
+The Line has a four-year term maturing in February 2011 with a one-year extension at our option and a current interest rate of LIBOR plus 40 basis points subject to maintaining our corporate credit and senior unsecured ratings at BBB+.
+The \$180.0 million balance on the Line was paid in full in April 2009 and there was no balance at June 30, 2009.
+The balance on the Line was \$70.0 million at December 31, 2008 with a contractual interest rate of 1.34% based on LIBOR plus 40 basis points.

 Including both the Line commitment and the Term Facility (collectively, "Unsecured credit facilities"), we have \$941.5 million of total capacity and the spread paid is dependent upon our maintaining specific investment-grade ratings.
-We are also required to comply with certain financial covenants such as Minimum Net Worth, Ratio of Total Liabilities to Gross Asset Value ("GAV") and Ratio of Recourse Secured Indebtedness to GAV, Ratio of Earnings Before Interest Taxes Depreciation and Amortization ("EBITDA") to Fixed Charges, and other covenants customary with this type of unsecured financing.
-As of March 31, 2009, we are in compliance with all financial covenants for our Unsecured credit facilities.
+We are also required to comply with certain financial covenants as defined in the Credit Agreement such as Minimum Net Worth, Ratio of Total Liabilities to Gross Asset Value ("GAV") and Ratio of Recourse Secured Indebtedness to GAV, Ratio of Earnings Before Interest Taxes Depreciation and Amortization ("EBITDA") to Fixed Charges, and other covenants customary with this type of unsecured financing.
+As of June 30, 2009, management believes we are in compliance with all financial covenants for our Unsecured credit facilities.
 Our Unsecured credit facilities are used primarily to finance the acquisition and development of real estate, but are also available for general working-capital purposes.